Death of a Prophet, Birth of a Cult

 Three Murders and Two Desecrations

 The Koran called for the end of world to occur before or shortly after the death of the man who delivered God's final message for mankind.

-Ali, the Prophet's son-in-law and father of his two male grandchildren, Hasan and Husayn, like his two predecessors as rightly guided caliphs was assassinated by disgruntled followers.
+Ali, the Muhammad's son-in-law and father of his two male grandchildren, Hasan and Husayn, like his two predecessors as rightly guided caliphs was assassinated by disgruntled followers.
 In Ali's case, it was his failure to overcome the challenge posed to his elevation as caliph by Muawiyah, the governor of Syria that got him killed.